alirezaghafarollahi/Lammps/README.md

 ## Defect studies
 We can also use Lammps to generate defects such as screw and edge dislocations

-Here is an exmple to insert a <111> screw dislocation in a BCC material with periodic boundary conditions
+Here is an exmple to insert a <111> screw dislocation in a BCC material with periodic boundary conditions along the line direction and gilde direction.

 ```lammps
 clear